sticilface/ESPmanager/README.md

 - Upload the sketch via serial.
 - Reboot the ESP.
 - Join the ESP AP.
-- Now visit any URL (www.a.com) and it should redirect you to the setup wizard.
-Follow the iunstruction.
+- Now visit any URL (www.a.com) and it will redirect you to the setup wizard.
+Follow the instructions....... then click launch.
+- One gotya might be if the wifi channel you are joining is different to the wifi channel the AP is in.
+In which case a warning will popup, and after 10 seconds or so your computer will disconnect and most likely reconnect to your home wifi.
+You need to reconnect to the ESP access point, for the config to continue.
+This is expected behaviour!
 - Visit http://x.x.x.x/espman/ if you want to change further settings.

 Feedback welcome...